TechnologyEnhancedLearning/TELBlazor/README.md

 		```
 			npm install -g @commitlint/cli @commitlint/config-angular
 		```
-	-	You can put into your pre-push, pre-commit hook, or into the gitguardian hooks some logic like the below.
+	-	You can put into your pre-push, pre-commit hook, commit-ms, or into the gitguardian hooks some logic like the below.
 	```
 			#### --- Commitlint Logic (force local config) ---
 			REPO_ROOT=$(git rev-parse --show-toplevel)